Is this your child's symptom?

 - Avoid window fans or attic fans.
 They pull in pollen.

-- Pollen Count: You can get your daily pollen count from www.pollen.com.
+- Pollen Count: you can get your daily pollen count from Pollen.com.
 Just type in your zip code.

 - Call Your Doctor If: